Direct route guide · Farewise flagship

 Frequently asked questions

-Are these live prices?
+Are these Los Angeles–Tokyo totals live fares?

 Do these flights land at Haneda (HND) or Narita (NRT)?